SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Experiments

 We conduct an ablation study to assess the impact of quality filter for synthetic instructions by varying whether the dataset \data~ was filtered.
 As discussed in Section~\ref{sec:instruction-quality}, this filter removes low-quality instructions evaluated from five key aspects.
-Table~\ref{table:ablation_sft_filter} shows that applying the filter significantly improved the performance of \model-7B on SciAssess (+1.3\%) and SciRIFF (+3.2\%).
-This demonstrates that SFT quality filtering process effectively selects high-value educational instructions, thereby boosting the performance of \model on scientific literature understanding.
+Table~\ref{table:ablation_sft_filter} shows that applying the filter improves the performance of \model-7B on SciAssess (+0.8\%) and SciRIFF (+0.5\%).

+While the performance improvements from filtering are evident, the gains are relatively modest.
+This suggests that the dataset was already of reasonably high quality before filtering, with only a small proportion of low-quality instructions being removed.
+It also indicates that the fine-tuning process is robust enough to tolerate some noise, although further improvements can be achieved with higher-quality inputs.